 - Personal sharing – Groups provide a private time for members who know each other’s private struggles to share and confide.
 This is the heart of why care groups meet.
-Members grow in the knowledge of each other’s sufferings and the love for fellow members.
+Members grow in the knowledge of each other’s sufferings and in love for fellow members.

-- Commitment to outreach – Evangelism, service projects, visitor follow-up; anything to get outside our four walls and into the community.
+- Commitment to outreach – Evangelism, service projects, visitor follow-up: anything to get outside our four walls and into the community.

 - Prayer/Worship – Designate time for songs and prayer after sharing.

-- Accountability – Let absentees from worship or groups know that they are missed.
+- Accountability – Let absentees from worship or groups know they are missed.
 Ensure that we know who is sick in the church and what the church can do to help.

 - Group fellowship – Possibly a game night or a group outing.